Sierra Entertainment: Rebranding to Sierra On-Line (1982–1988)

 Al Lowe, who had been working at Sierra On-Line for many years, was asked by Ken Williams to write a modern version of Chuck Benton's Softporn Adventure from 1981, the only pure text adventure that the company had ever released.
 Leisure Suit Larry in the Land of the Lounge Lizards was a great hit and won the Software Publishers Association's Best Adventure Game award of 1987.
 It can be deduced that the game first became famous as an early example of software piracy, as Sierra sold many more hintbooks than actual copies of the game.
 A series of Leisure Suit Larry games followed.

 Ken Williams befriended a retired highway patrol officer named Jim Walls and asked him to produce an adventure series based on a police theme.
 Walls proceeded to create Police Quest: In Pursuit of the Death Angel, which was released in 1987.
 Several sequels followed, and the series was touted for adherence to police protocol (relevant parts of which were explained in the games' manuals), and presenting some real-life situations encountered by Walls during his career as an officer.

 Quest for Glory is a series of hybrid adventure/role-playing video games designed by Corey and Lori Ann Cole.
 The first game in the series, Quest for Glory: So You Want to Be a Hero, was released in 1989.
 The series combines humor, puzzle elements, themes and characters borrowed from various legends, puns, and memorable characters, creating a five-part series of the Sierra stable.
 Although the series was originally titled Hero's Quest, Sierra failed to trademark the name.
 Milton Bradley successfully trademarked an electronic version of their unrelated joint Games Workshop board game, HeroQuest, which forced Sierra to change the series' title to Quest for Glory.
 This decision caused all future games in the series, including newer releases of Hero's Quest I, to switch to the new name.

 In 1987, Sierra On-Line started to publish its own gaming magazine, about its upcoming games and interviews with the developers.
 The magazine was initially named The Sierra Newsletter, The Sierra News Magazine, and The Sierra/Dynamix Newsmagazine.
 However, since Sierra Club already published a magazine called Sierra Magazine, the name of the magazine published by Sierra On-Line was changed to InterAction in 1991.
 It was discontinued in 1999.

-Sierra's Adventure Game Interpreter engine, introduced with King's Quest, was replaced in 1988 with Sierra's Creative Interpreter in King's Quest IV.
+Sierra's Adventure Game Interpreter engine, introduced with King's Quest, was replaced in 1988 with Sierra Creative Interpreter in King's Quest IV.
 The game was released under both engines, so those who had newer computers could use the new engine and better rendering technology.